 Web Development, Mobile Applications, and Applications Services Guidelines and IT Accessibility Toolkits

-Oakland University's presence on the World Wide Web is essential to its mission.
-Thus, the university's web development guidelines seek to establish standards that will:
+Oakland University's online presence is essential to its mission.
+Thus, the university's web and mobile development guidelines seek to establish standards that will:

 - Support the university Strategic Plan, noting the emphasis on Community Engagement that requires positive and consistent image and branding.

 - Assist website developers, content managers, and web publishers in developing sites that comply with university policies and guidelines, and local, state, and federal laws.